-With the Chase Sapphire Reserve® after a one-time enrollment in Priority Pass™ Select you can access one of the 1,000+ participating VIP airport lounges in over 500 cities worldwide.
+With the Chase Sapphire Reserve® after a one-time enrollment in Priority Pass™ Select you can access one of the 1,000+ participating airport lounges in over 500 cities worldwide.
 You can take advantage of lounge amenities like WiFi and free snacks and beverages.
 Keep in mind certain terms, conditions and exclusions apply.

 Luxury hotel benefits